rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 - I am pretty convinced that this algorithm is asymptotically optimal, just like Hwang-Lin.
 But I don't really know how to prove this.
 Anybody have any hints how to approach something like this?

 - Does anybody know an implementation of the Hwang-Lin merge algorithm in java?
-I would like to do comparative benchmarks.
+I would like to do comparative benchmarks!